omari-kd/Recommendation-System-Analysis-and-Modelling/README.md

 • After ensuring that the dataset was free of duplicates, missing values and bot-generated noise, the cleaned data was exported as a new CSV file, serving as a reliable foundation for further analysis.

 • Once cleaned and standardised, the dataset was exported as a new CSV file.

+#### Data Processing of Timestamp and Merging Item Properties

+• Binding Item Properties Files:
+The two parts of the item properties file (part 1 and part 2) were combined into a single data frame.
+A read-in-chunk approach was applied earlier to manage large files.
+The code uses the do.call function along with rbind to concatenate the two lists of item property data into one unified dataset.

+• Timestamp Conversion:
+Timestamps in the item properties dataset were originally in Unix time (milliseconds since the epoch).
+These were converted to a human-readable POSIXct format using the as.POSIXct function.
+The division by 1000 adjusts the value from milliseconds to seconds.
+Specifying the time zone as "UTC" ensures consistency across all timestamp values.

+• Preparing Item Properties for Merging:
+To ensure that each item is represented by its latest property snapshot, the dataset was first sorted by itemid and timestamp.
+Then, using a grouping operation (via the group_by function from dplyr) the most recent record (i.e. the last row) for each itemid was kept.
+This step converts the original snapshot into a change log format, reducing redundancy and ensuring that only the most up-to-date item properties are retained.

+• Preparing the Events Data for Merging:
+The cleaned events dataset was converted into a data.table and then sorted by itemid and timestamp to match the ordering in the item properties data.
+This step is essential for performing a left join.

+• Merging the Datasets Using a left Join:
+A left join was performed to match each event with the most recent snapshot of the item properties that occurred before (or at) the time of the event.
+The join was executed on the itemid and timestamp columns with the roll = TRUE parameter.
+This ensures that for each event, the corresponding item properties are fetched based on the most recent prior snapshot.